 Start learning Portuguese (vocabulary)

 Start learning Portuguese a few weeks before your arrival.
 Use an E-learning platform to do it.
-Once you arrive here, do a Portuguese intensive course of Portuguese (25 or 30 hours) because this will make you feel more comfortable with the language.
+Once you arrive here, do an intensive course of Portuguese (30 hours) because this will make you feel more comfortable with the language.

 Avoid the center of the city center (it is too expensive and too busy).
-Pick an area with a good public transportation connection to the center of Lisbon.
+Choose an area with a good public transportation connection to the center of Lisbon.
 Metro, train or boat are good options.
 Buses and trams aren’t very reliable in Lisbon.
-We suggest the following areas: Parede, Algés, Varcavelos, Cacilhas.
+We suggest the following areas: Parede, Algés, Carcavelos, Cacilhas, Barreiro (much cheaper).

 Try to find a job (or at least a few job interviews before your arrival in Lisbon).
 Finding a good job in Lisbon can be challenging.
 You can also start a new business which will probably be a much better choice than job hunting.